Crowd breaks fence at Washington governor’s mansion

 Pro-Trump protesters broke through a gate at the Washington state governor’s mansion Wednesday afternoon and dozens of people gathered on the lawn.

-The crowd, some of whom were armed, touted repeated unfounded allegations of election fraud and it came the same day pro-Trump protesters stormed the U.S. Capitol.
+The crowd, some of whom were armed, touted repeated unfounded allegations of election fraud and it came the same day a pro-Trump mob stormed the U.S. Capitol.

 Earlier dozens of people had gathered at state Capitol, demanding a recount of the U.S presidential election and Washington’s gubernatorial election, which the Democrat Inslee won by more than 500,000 votes.